landryb02/CSC446/Project/readme.md

 ```

 ## Usage
-Launches tmux session display annd run all server ports at once.
+To launch tmux session to display and run all server ports at once:
 ```bash
 ./start.sh
 ```

-To end session prematurely.
+To end session prematurely:
 ```bash
 tmux kill-session
 ```